iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Moreau Envelope and Proximal Mapping.md

 It's from Dimitry's Textbook, definition 3.59, pg 77.

-If we consider the fact that the infimal convolution is the epigraphical addition of 2 functions, then a Moreau Envelop smooths the function using the parameter $\alpha$, for example the Moreau Envelope of the absolute value is given as:
+If we consider the fact that the infimal convolution is the epigraphical addition of 2 functions, then a Moreau Envelop smooths the function using the parameter $\alpha$, for example the Moreau Envelope of the absolute value $|x|$ is given as:

 $$
 \begin{aligned}